djmunoz/disk_data_analysis/README.rst

-Computing basic quantities, such as the mass accretion profile in disks, can be non-trivial.
+Computing other basic quantities, such as the mass accretion profile in disks, can be non-trivial.
 In conservative, finite-volume codes, one can in principle store the flux of any conserved quantity across a given radial location
 provided: (1) the cell boundaries align with the radial coordinate (i.e.,